 Is it reliable and secure?

 Absolutely.
-As a cloud-based SaaS platform, Framer invests heavily in the robustness of its infrastructure.
-Reliability is guaranteed, with excellent uptime that I have seen firsthand in our projects at Easy Web.
+As a SaaS cloud platform, Framer invests heavily in the robustness of its infrastructure.
+Reliability is a given, with excellent uptime that I've seen on our projects at Easy Web.
 On the security side, your data is encrypted, both in transit and at rest, using industry-standard protocols.
 They are also transparent about their compliance practices, ensuring solid protection against unauthorized access.
-This is an essential point for us, and Framer meets the requirements.
+This is a key point for us, and Framer meets the requirements.

 Is it compatible with my other tools?

 Framer is highly compatible.
-You can easily import your existing designs from Figma or Sketch, saving you valuable time in your workflows.
-On the development side, code export is a major asset: you get HTML, CSS, and even React, ready to use.
+You can easily import your existing designs from Figma or Sketch, a real time-saver for your workflows.
+On the development side, code export is a major asset: you get ready-to-use HTML, CSS and even React.
 This synergy between design and code is designed to integrate seamlessly with your usual tools and processes, facilitating collaboration with developers.

 Is there responsive customer support?

-Frankly, Framer's support is one of their strengths.
-We've had the opportunity to test it several times at Easy Web, and their responsiveness is excellent overall.
+Frankly, Framer support is one of their strong points.
+We've had the opportunity to test it several times with Easy Web, and their responsiveness is excellent overall.
 Their live chat is particularly effective for technical emergencies.
-For more complex questions, the documentation is very comprehensive and the Discord community is a real gold mine.
-It's the kind of responsiveness that keeps you from getting stuck in the middle of production, and that's non-negotiable for us.
+For more complex questions, the documentation is very comprehensive and the Discord community is a real goldmine.
+It's the kind of responsiveness that means you don't get stuck in the middle of production, and that's non-negotiable for us.

 What do other users think?

-Framer has been very well received, particularly for its ability to quickly transform high-fidelity designs into functional websites.
+Framer has been very well received, not least for its ability to rapidly transform high-fidelity designs into functional websites.
 Designers greatly appreciate the fluidity between the design phase and direct publication, often without a single line of code.
-Developers, for their part, praise the cleanliness of the code generated, which facilitates integration if necessary.
-Of course, some mention an initial learning curve, especially when it comes to mastering advanced interactivity, but the community is incredibly active and supportive, offering a wealth of tutorials and resources.
-It is clearly seen as an essential bridge between design and development.
+Developers, for their part, praise the cleanliness of the generated code, facilitating integration where necessary.
+Of course, some point to an initial learning curve, especially to master advanced interactivity, but the community is incredibly active and supportive, rich in tutorials and resources.
+It's clearly seen as an essential bridge between design and development.

 Can I easily change later?